 Daily Budget allows you to create a budget and determine how much you want to save each month.
 It then breaks your savings goals down to monthly, weekly, and even daily amounts so saving doesn't seem so difficult.
 Then it notifies you regularly to show you how much you've saved.
 Being able to actually see your success is a great motivator to keep on saving.

-Many banks, including BBVA, offer tools designed to help you save through their online banking.
-Like the apps, the BBVA tool allows you to create savings goals and get regular notifications via email about your progress.
+Many banks offer tools designed to help you save through their online banking.
+Many apps, allow you to create savings goals and get regular notifications via email about your progress.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.